 We’re all kids at heart when it comes to sweet treats.
 It’s not easy to resist that occasional cookie or dessert.
 But sometimes we may want something that’s not quite so sweet.
 Like a grown-up indulgence.
-We have just the thing for you.
-These Espresso Chocolate Chip Shortbread Cookies are rich with butter, but the sweetness is mild.
-It’s like biting into a delicious shot of espresso.
+This is that perfect treat.

 The recipe is based on one from the reigning queen of homemade cookies, Dorie Greenspan.
 It’s found in her cookbook titled, Baking: From My Home to Yours.
-This batter comes together quickly but be sure to allow time to chill your prepared dough.
+The batter comes together quickly but be sure to allow time to chill your prepared dough.
 It needs at least two hours in the fridge.
 Thought I’d give you a heads up in case you’re in a hurry to bite into one of these gems.

 Even if you’re not a regular espresso drinker, no special equipment is required here.
-The hit of flavor (and caffeine) comes from a simple syrup of instant espresso powder dissolved in an equal amount of boiling water.
+The hit of flavor comes from a simple syrup of instant espresso powder dissolved in an equal amount of boiling water.

 Want more depth of flavor in your other chocolate baked goods?
 Try adding a teaspoon or two of this magic to your next batch of brownies.